 3.4.1 [K.O.]
-Water supply $^{Q}$
+Water supply $^{ extstyle Q}$

-All animals must always have access to a sufficient amount (ad libitum) and sufficient quality of water.
-Suitable drinking water must be used, that means drinking water, which is clean, clear and without extraneous odour.
+All animals must be provided with water in sufficient quantity and quality.
+They must always have access to a sufficient amount of water (ad libitum) of sufficient quality.
+Suitable drinking water must be used, that means drinking water, which is clean, clear and without extraneous odor.